evanhackett/cellular-automata-creator/README.md

 # Cellular Automata Creator

-This is the beginning of a cellular automata creator.
-Users will be able to enter a callback function which will define the rules of a CA.
+Users can enter a function which will define the rules of a cellular automata.
-Looping through the grid, coloring cells, and getting neighboring cells will be abstracted away.
+Looping through the grid, coloring cells, and getting neighboring cells are abstracted away.

 To start the dev environment, run the following in the root directory:

-    npm run-script watch-js
+    npm start

 That will watch js files and build with browserify.

+View the site online: https://evanhackett.com/cellular-automata-creator/